conan-io/docs/reference/conanfile/dependencies.rst

 - pref: an object that contains ``ref``, ``package_id`` and ``revision`` (package revision)
 - buildenv_info: ``Environment`` object with the information of the environment necessary to build
 - runenv_info: ``Environment`` object with the information of the environment necessary to run the app
-- new_cpp_info: (name to be changed): includedirs, libdirs, etc for the dependency
+- cpp_info: includedirs, libdirs, etc for the dependency.
 - settings: The actual settings values of this dependency
 - settings_build: The actual build settings values of this dependency
 - options: The actual options values of this dependency